GoogleCloudPlatform/google-cloud-python-expenses-demo/README.rst

 Example App:  Expense Reporting Using the Google Cloud Python Client
 ====================================================================

-This prjoect implements a simple, command-line expense reporting application as an example demonstrating ``gcloud-python``, a Python idiomatic client for Google Cloud Platform services.
+This project implements a simple, command-line expense reporting application as an example demonstrating ``gcloud-python``, a Python idiomatic client for Google Cloud Platform services.